kimsjjkjn/PBPK_Propranolol/docs/Model_Derivation.md

 This is the same as in what's discussed in rat IV model.
 Please refer to **'Rat IV Model - Differential Equations'** section.

 ## Weight
-Note that standard average weight of male human (70kg = 70000g) is used in this model.
+- Note that standard average weight of male human (70kg = 70000g) is used in this model.
+- This can be adjusted based on the need (e.g. if want to model propranolol behaviour in 50kg human, change the body weight and organ weights accordingly).

 # Human PO Model